 * Travel other than flight to London after the cruise.
 We can organise flights to other UK destinations, though a surcharge may apply.

 * Holiday insurance, optional tips to ship's crew/other staff, drinks, and other personal expenses.

 More holiday information

-Accommodation: is in very comfortable cabins with en-suite facilities.
+Accommodation: is in comfortable, very well appointed cabins with en-suite facilities.
 See full details here.

 Mobility/Walking: is generally light/moderate, and an average level of fitness is required.
 There are no lifts on MV Hondius, though if you are mobile enough to manage stairs, you should be able to enjoy all aspects of this holiday.
 Staff are patient and courteous, and assistance is provided at both ends of zodiac voyages, all of which are optional.
 Land conditions can be wet and slippery, with uphill and downhill gradients, though an option to engage in very little walking when ashore is usually available.
 When on land all participants will be under the management of the Expedition Leader and their team, and must take note of instructions which are there for your safety and benefit.

-Weather: will be cold, though can be surprisingly warm and pleasant. we travel in late spring, though of course at this latitude bad weather is quite possible.
+Weather: will be cold, though can be surprisingly warm and pleasant, though of course at this latitude bad weather is quite possible.
 Warm clothing is essential, though your large vessel offers more than adequate cover and heating.
 Daytime temperatures can be around 5 - 6'C .

 Insects: biting insects are not expected, though there will be flies on the boggy landscape.
 Little other insect life is expected.

 Group size: you will part of a ship's complement of up to 160 clients.
 There is no restriction as to how many of these will be Heatherlea clients.